 - extrapancreatic manifestations, with lymphocytic infiltration

-- elevated IgG and antinuclear antibody levels are seen in >50% of cases
+- elevated IgG and antinuclear antibody levels >50% of cases

 - abdominal pain and acute pancreatitis are unusual

 Sometimes serum amylase and lipase are raised as well as raised alkaline phosphatase.

 It is a type of chronic pancreatitis characterised by a heterogenous autoimmune inflammatory process in which prominent lymphocytic infiltration with associated fibrosis of the pancreas causes organ dysfunction.